 While the model seems unfussed by extravagant beauty treatments, she's partial to hydrated skin.
-"I'll do a facial mask—I've gotten into the idea of doing a moisturising facial mask three times a week.
+"I'll do a facial mask—I've gotten into the idea of doing a moisturizing facial mask three times a week.
 I go to Ling Skincare, and they have an amazing oxygen mask that I put on first, and then I put a moisture enzyme mask on over that's like a clear gel, but it dries and peels off—it's quite fun.
 I sleep in it."

-Natural Toothpaste Is Great For Blemishes
+Natural Toothpaste Is Great for Blemishes

-"I will also put toothpaste on my pimples because I have an array of toothpastes [laughs].
+"I will also put toothpaste on my pimples because I have an array of toothpaste [laughs].
 Most of them are all-natural, so it works for my teeth and my pimples!
 I have had it burn off my face once.
 It was satisfying for me but not satisfying for the makeup artist.
 It wasn't bulbous anymore, but it was red, and drying, and gross."
 Hemingway isn't the only one who's a fan of this old remedy—Gigi Hadid loves it too.